K. Prakash Babu

 K. Prakash Babu (born 14 May 1955) is an Indian communist politician.
 He represented Pathanapuram constituency in the Kerala Legislative Assembly from 1991 to 2001.
-He was Headmaster of Manjakkala U.P. school.
+In May 2001, he lost the Kerala Assembly election to Ganesh Kumar of Kerala Congress (B).
+Prakash Babu was headmaster of Manjakkala U.P. school.
 In 2012, he was elected the Assistant Secretary of Communist Party of India Kerala State Council.